 Research in publishing and book history

-Research is carried out in a range of interdisciplinary areas including museum publishing, book consumption and the life cycle of books, media convergence, digital developments, post-colonial publishing, early twentieth-century publishing history (including publishing in World War One), and late twentieth and early twenty-first century publishing history.
+Research is carried out in a range of interdisciplinary areas including contemporary publishing, book consumption and the life cycle of books, media convergence, digital developments, post-colonial publishing, museum publishing, early twentieth-century publishing history (including publishing in World War One), and late twentieth and early twenty-first century publishing history.
 We welcome proposals for PhD research from both UK and international students.

 Recent research activity and successes include: